anubhabMajumdar/Object-Recognition-using-ConvNet/README.md

 ========================
 vcl_setup.sh - Run it to setup tensorflow with GPU support and all important python packages in Ubuntu machine

-read_data2.py -> Reads images for given folder and range
+read_data2.py -> Reads images for given folder and range and augments them using ritation and gaussian blur.

 read_data_multiple_category.py -> Wrapper for reading images from multiple folders

 cnn_*.py -> Actual CNN network.
 Initial code is to read the images and create label matrix.
-Will separate this module out later. cnn_6.py has a provision of stopping the code when the training accuracy flatlines after certein number of iterations.
+Will separate this module out later. cnn_6.py has a provision of stopping the code when the training accuracy flatlines after certein number of iterations.Please use cnn_5.py or cnn_6.py.

+To test, just run cnn_6.py.